davidzuma/welli/docs/trade_offs_and_risks.md

 - **Privacy concerns**: Specific recommendations might raise concerns about how much personal data the app collects.
 - **Mismatch in tone**: AI may fail to match the user's mood, leading to frustrating or inappropriate interactions.
 - **Increased costs**: Higher infrastructure demands and external API calls can raise operational expenses.
+- **Ethical considerations and bias**: AI models may unintentionally reinforce stereotypes, exclude certain groups, or make decisions that lack fairness.

 #### Mitigations:

 - **Too many notifications**: Provide user controls for notification frequency and use behavioral triggers to minimize over-messaging.
 - **Not enough content diversity**: Introduce randomized or exploratory content to balance personalization with novelty.
 - **Unexpected behavior in production**: Begin with simple models, monitor real-world usage, and implement gradual updates.